caplin/caplin-dev-tools/README.md

 ## Packages for developing Caplin applications using node.js tooling

-This monorepo contains tens of packages, they are designed to be used as part of a Caplin development environment.
+This monorepo contains tens of packages that are designed to be used as part of a Caplin development environment.
 They are not designed for usage in generic web applications.
 The more important packages have their own README.md files.